cruxprotocol/handbook/riskanalysis.md

 Users register a human readable name

 #### Threats
-foo

 ### CRUX Name Resolution

 ### CRUXPay Public Addresses

 ### CRUXConnect Communication Messaging

-### 1 CRUX ID

-Asset - private key
-Asset - globally unique mapping of a unique name to a specific public key Asset -

-Threat

-#### 1.1.
-Private Key
-- Private Key: At Rest, In Memory
-#### 1.2 Securely binding a unique name to the User's public key
-- Registration - Reserving a name for a Public key
-#### 1.3 Securely resolving a name to its owner's public key
-- Resolving Name for a Public Key

-### 2 CRUXPay Protocol
-#### 2.1 Securely storing the User's Public Addresses
-- Storing and Reading records from Gaia

-### 3 CRUXConnect Protocol
-#### 3.1 Secure communication between Application and Wallet